The Early Years Foundation Stage (Reception)

 Class teachers send out a termly letter outlining the areas of work which the children will be involved in during the coming term, to keep parents and carers well informed.

-During the year, our parents are invitied in to the learning environments to see and hear about the exciting learning that has taken place.
+During the year, our parents are invited in to meet with the class teacher and hear all about the exciting learning that is taking place.

 To find out more about our curriculum offer, please look at the Class pages of the website, or speak to a member of our teaching team.